timarkh/tsakorpus/docs/pipeline.md

 ### Running tsakorpus
 You can use tsakorpus either locally or as a web service available from outside.
 In the first case, it is sufficient to run tsakorpus.wsgi as a Python file.
 This will start a flask web-server, after which the corpus will be accessible at <http://127.0.0.1:7342/search>.

-In the case of the web service, it is recommended to configure your apache server for working with your corpus (supposing you have a Linux server).
-You have to install and enable mod_wsgi for Python3.
+In the case of the web service, it is recommended to configure your apache/nginx server for working with your corpus (supposing you have a Linux server).
+If you work with apache, you have to install and enable mod_wsgi for Python3.
 (Note that you cannot have mod_wsgi for both Python2 and Python3 on the same server, at least not that easy.)
 Then you have to specify the URL under which your corpus is going to be available and the path to the corpus files in an apache .conf file (normally by creating a new .conf file in the apache ``sites-available`` directory).
 The directory where your corpus is stored should have relevant read and execute permissions.
 Here is a sample configuration that you should put to the .conf file:

 ```
 WSGIDaemonProcess %some_unique_process_name% user=%you% group=www-data home=%path_to_corpus_directory%/search